tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - PD1 can increase expression of transcription factors like BATF to counteract T cell activation transcriptional program
  - PDL1 can also bind CD80
  - after T cell activation, if antigen is cleared, memory T cells form and PD1 expression levels decrease (PD1 expression remains high if antigen persists and T cell exhaustion can develop)
+# The good and the bad of T cell crossreactivity: challenges and opportunities for novel therapeutics in autoimmunity and cancer
+ - each T cell expresses ~10,000 copies of TCR on cell surface
+ - **peptide binding to MHC allelic products subject to specific rules, i.e. anchor/preferred residues in peptide for specific MHC alleles just like anchor/prefered peptide residues for specific TCRs**
+ - **modes of crossreactivity: induced fit (change in CDR3 loop conformation), differential TCR docking (different docking orientation), structural degeneracy (weak TCR-pMHC interaction), molecular mimicry (similar structural/chemical features), antigen-dependent tuning of pMHC flexibility (ligand freedom on MHC)**
+ - crossreactivity common for very similar peptides (1-2 residue changes)
+ - crossreactivity likely tuned by coreceptors (inhibitory/activating) and adhesion molecules expressed by T cell at given time
+ - **TCR conceivably could recognize ~ 1 million peptides, crossreactive peptides likely often better agonists than original one that activated T cell, but few (~1%) of peptides are actually presented on MHC, so probably crossreactivity estimate closer to 1 in ~10,000**
+ - **molecular mimicry: weakly crossreactive T cells activated through recognition of infection pathogens and then crossreact with self antigens, memory T cells can be stimulated by lower concentrations of peptides than naive T cells, related to fact that infections often precipitate autoimmunity**
+ - tumor-associated antigens (i.e. not neoantigens) are poorly immunogenic due to thymic negative selection of highly self-reactive T cells
+ - antigen-reactive T cell fraction in peripheral immune naive repertoire very low, ~ 1 in 100,000 T cells
+ - **interest in designing peptides that can activate T cells to be crossreactive against tumor associated antigens to improve immunogenicity (usually weak to tumor associated antigens)**
+ - **some parts of body are immune privileged and lack HLA expression, like placenta and testis**
 # The graft-versus-leukemia effect in AML
  - allogenic hematopoietic stem cell transplantation (allo-SCT) commonly used in cancer care, most potent anti-leukemic therapy in AML (acute myeloid leukemia) patients
  - donor T cells (and maybe other immune cells) eliminate residual leukemia cells after radio/chemotherapy = graft-versus-leukemia response